Odd Dahl: Physics

 After a year at the Carnegie Institution, he became involved in developing devices for high voltages for use in nuclear physics, an area where the United States at that time was lagging behind Europe.
 In 1926, together with Merle Tuve and Lawrence Hafstad, he constructed a Van de Graaf generator for the Carnegie Institution for Science.
 Ten years later he did the same for Chr.
 Michelsen Institute (CMI) in Bergen.
 In the early stages of CERN, Dahl was invited to participate and finally in 1952 to lead the Proton Synchrotron Group's work, to which his contribution had a definitive role.

 Personal life

-Dahl was married twice.
-In 1927, he married Anna Augusta Selmer Mathiesen (1904-1959), daughter of Dr. Johan Berger Mathiesen (1872-1923) and Augusta Selmer (1878-1929).
-Per Dahl, who became a researcher in accelerator physics, was the son of Dahl and his wife Anna.
+In 1927, he married Anna Augusta Selmer Mathiesen (1904-1959), daughter of Dr. Johan Berger Mathiesen (1872-1923) and Augusta Selmer (1878-1923).
+They had two children, Karin Dahl, who died at the age of thirteen and Per Fridtjof Dahl, who became a researcher in accelerator physics.

-In 1976, he married Elisa Margrethe Munck f.
+In his late life, Odd Dahl, had a partnership with Elisa Margrethe Munck f.
 Anthonisen (b.
 1903), daughter of consul Fredrik J.E.
 Anthonisen (1872-1963) and Marie Boe Christensen (1874-1936).